izgzhen/java2smali/README.md

 Then you should be able to find `*.smali` files in the `example/` directory.

+Another example run with imports (you must run this after the example run above):

+    APP_CLASSPATH=. ./java2smali example2/Example2.java

+Note that `Example2.java` import `example.Example`, so you must specify its class path directory.

 ### Related

 https://github.com/ollide/intellij-java2smali is a IntelliJ plugin.